fnando/glob/README.md

 Notice that the return result will have symbolized keys.

-If the contains dots, then the result will use `\\.` as the escape sequence.
+If the key contain dots, then the result will use `\\.` as the escape sequence.
 Similarly, you need to escape keys with dots when filtering results.

 ```ruby